HectorENevarez/hectorenevarez.github.io/_posts/2021-03-5-neural-networks.md

 ## What is backpropogation?

-**Back-propagation** fine tunes the model based on the results of forward propogation every iteration.
+**Backpropagation** fine tunes the model based on the results of forward propogation every iteration.
 After a forward pass, the neural network calculates the loss function and propogates those results backwards to tune the weights and biases.
 Since the model is updating its weights and biases every iteration, the model should become more optimized.
 The goal is to lower this error rate.

 > The loss function is highly related to the cost function however, the loss function refers to the error of one training sample, while the cost function is the average of the entire training set.